 Digestive disorders indigestion remedies

 Digestive enzymes help to improve colon health by managing and controlling the microbial makeup of the gastrointestinal tract.
-If undigested food sits in the large intestine, it can begin to rot and feed the bad bacteria in your intestinal tract.
+If undigested food sits in the large intestine, it can begin to rot and feed the harmful bacteria in your intestinal tract.
 Digestive enzymes can reduce the risk of serious infectious digestive diseases.

 Foods With Digestive Enzymes